-While the Community of Saint Martin defines itself as being totally at the service of bishops and dioceses of the universal Church, its only own work consists in the formation of seminarians in the bosom of its House of Formation.
-During six years, under the leadership of the priests in charge of the formation, the seminarians seek to discern and develop their vocation for the service of souls.
+While the Community of Saint Martin defines itself as being totally at the service of bishops and dioceses of the universal Church, it has its own House of Formation.
+For six years, under the leadership of the priests in charge of the formation, the seminarians seek to discern and develop their vocation for the service of souls.

-Because of the fraternal life specific to the Community, the formation has a specific colour as well.
-It is in fact about acquiring three habits:
+Because of the fraternal life specific to the Community, the formation has a specific colour that involves acquiring three habits :

 1).
-First of all, it is necessary to know how to share the prayer as well as the apostolic activity and to life under the same roof, in order to exercise the munus sanctificandi, that is, the mission of the sanctification of souls.
+First of all, it is necessary to learn to life under the same roof, to pray together as well as sharing an apostolic mission, in order to exercise the munus sanctificandi, that is, the mission of the sanctification of souls.

 2).
-It is also necessary to know how to listen, to the Word of God to begin with and also during the studies, in order to be able to pass on a word, an example, a service to others; this permits the exercise of the munus docendi, that is, the proclamation of the faith.
+It is also necessary to know how to listen, to the Word of God to begin with but also to the magisterium of the Church, in order to be able to pass on a word, an example, a service to others; this permits the exercise of the munus docendi, that is, the proclamation of the faith.

 3).
-Finally, it is necessary to learn to depend on another or several others, in order to exercise the munus regendi, the mission of governing.
+Finally, it is necessary to learn to depend upon one another, in order to exercise the munus regendi, the mission of governing.